Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + rotate passwords
   + patch a vulnerability
   + ...
-+ The cyber incident response plan should outline the containment procedures (playbook) that the CSIRT team must follow for each type incidents / cyber attacks.
++ The cyber incident response plan should outline the containment procedure (playbook) that the CSIRT team must follow for each type of incidents / cyber attacks.

 #### STEP 6.
 Eradication
 + The objective of the sixth step is to eradicate the threat and .